Cycles in the de Rham cohomology of abelian varieties over number fields: Absolute Tate cycles and a result of Bost

-The main conjecture that we are aiming for is the following: \begin{conj} The set of de Rham--Tate cycles of an abelian variety $A$ defined over $K$ coincides with the set of Hodge cycles via the isomorphism between Betti and de Rham cohomologies. \end{conj}
+The main conjecture studied in this paper is the following: \begin{conj}[Ogus \cite{Ogus}*{Problem 2.4, Hope 4.11.3}] The set of absolute Tate cycles of an abelian variety $A$ defined over $K$ coincides with the set of Hodge cycles via the isomorphism between Betti and de Rham cohomologies. \end{conj}

-\begin{rem} \leavevmode \begin{enumerate} \item Our conjecture is weaker than the conjectures of Ogus \cite{Ogus}*{Problem 2.4, Hope 4.11.3}.
-Therefore, \Cref{conj_main} was known when $A$ has complex multiplication (\cite{Ogus}*{Thm.
-4.16}).
-It was also known when $A$ is an elliptic curve.
-See \cite{A04b}*{7.4.3.1} for an explanation using Serre--Tate theory. \item This conjecture reduces to the case when $A$ is principally polarized.
-To see this, we notice that after passing to some finite extension of $K$, the abelian variety $A$ is isogenous to a principally polarized one.
-Moreover this conjecture is insensitive to base change and the conjectures for two isogenous abelian varieties are equivalent. \end{enumerate} \end{rem}
+\begin{rem} To study the conjecture, one may assume that $A$ is principally polarized.
+The reason is the following: after passing to some finite extension of $K$, the abelian variety $A$ is isogenous to a principally polarized one; moreover, this conjecture is insensitive to base change and the conjectures for two isogenous abelian varieties are equivalent. \end{rem}